Bob Lambert

 Successful modern database projects start with sound understanding of data, process, and non-functional requirements detailed enough to make broad brush architecture decisions, including the right data platform for the job.
 That initial step can set the project off to success.

-2 thoughts on “Meaningful Requirements Start Successful Data Projects
+2 responses to “Meaningful Requirements Start Successful Data Projects”

 Ben, if I’ve got it all wrong please let me know.